MicrosoftDocs/visualstudio-docs/docs/test/live-unit-testing-start.md

 7. Save your project by selecting the **Save** icon on the toolbar.

-8. Because the unit test code includes some non-ASCII characters, Visual Studio displays the following dialog to warn that some characters will be lost if you save the file in its default ASCII format.
-Choose the **Save with Other Encoding** button.
+   Because the unit test code includes some non-ASCII characters, you will see the following dialog to warn that some characters will be lost if you save the file in its default ASCII format.

+8. Choose the **Save with Other Encoding** button.

    ![Choose a file encoding](media/lut-start/ascii-encoding.png)

-9. In the **Encoding** drop-down list of the **Advance Save Options** dialog, choose **Unicode (UTF-8 without signature) - Codepage 65001**, as the following image shows:
+9. In the **Encoding** drop-down list of the **Advance Save Options** dialog, choose **Unicode (UTF-8 without signature) - Codepage 65001**, as the following illustration shows:

    ![Choosing the UTF-8 encoding](media/lut-start/utf8-encoding.png)